Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 Summary of best practices
 - digital signing <-- critical for integrity and verify identity
 - encryption
-- protect communication channels, both physically and the protocol used
+- protect communication channels, both physically and the protocol level
 - versioning <-- prevent downgrading
 - recoverability
-- logging and status reporting during DFU process <-- both anomaly detection and debugging purposes
+- logging and status reporting during DFU process <-- both for anomaly detection and debugging purposes
 - timely updates
 - minimize downtime
 - make user aware that there is an update to ensure ideal conditions